duckdb/duckdb-web/docs/archive/0.8/guides/data_viewers/youplot.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/guides/data_viewers/youplot
+selected: CLI Charting - Using DuckDB with CLI tools
 title: CLI Charting - Using DuckDB with CLI tools
-selected: CLI Charting - Using DuckDB with CLI tools
 ---

 # How to use DuckDB with CLI tools